The Founder’s Field Guide for Navigating This Crisis

 First Round partners have been leaning on these principles as we hold multiple working sessions with all of our founders.
 But we wanted to dive even deeper and share these resources beyond a high-touch, 1:1 approach, so we've worked to boil it down into a repeatable process for all to use.

-If you’re curious how this approach could work in practice, our friends at Notion helped us set up this Scenario Response Planner template — which includes example responses for a fictional catering service.
+If you’re curious how this approach could work in practice, our friends at Notion helped us set up this Scenario Response Planner template — which includes example responses for a fictional corporate catering service.
 Duplicate our template to start working on your own company’s plans.

 Step 1: Identify your key uncertainties.